We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Why You Should Bring A Reusable Water Bottle For Long Flights

 The best way to stay hydrated on a long flight is with a travel water bottle!
-There are several reasons why you should pack a water bottle for your next flight (or any trip, really).
+You should pack a water bottle for your next flight (or any trip, really) for several reasons.

 Firstly, bringing your own reusable water bottle is much better for the environment than buying disposable plastic bottles.

 Secondly, airports and planes typically charge $3-5 per water bottle (yikes!) —not only is it expensive to buy every time you’re thirsty, but it’s also wasteful!

 Lastly, not all airplanes provide free water anymore (depending on the class you’re flying in), so bringing your own water bottle is the only way to stay hydrated.

 Types Of Travel Water Bottles

 Although there are a variety of options when it comes to water bottles for travel, they all generally function the same way.
 The primary difference is the material from which they’re made, as well as other features such as size and insulation.

 The most important factor in choosing the best water bottle for your next flight is the material from which it’s made.
 The main difference between most bottles is whether they are insulated or not, but the material is also important for other reasons—it can affect durability and taste!

-There are three types of materials that water bottles are typically constructed with: plastic, stainless steel, and glass.
+There are three types of materials that water bottles are typically constructed of: plastic, stainless steel, and glass.

 Plastic Water Bottles

-Reusable plastic water bottles are typically the lighter option but are also more likely to break.
-They generally don’t taste like plastic (like most single use plastic bottles!) when they contain water (although some do) and are less expensive than stainless steel alternatives.
+Reusable plastic water bottles are typically the lighter option but are more likely to break.
+They generally don’t taste like plastic (like most single-use plastic bottles!) when they contain water (although some do) and are less expensive than stainless steel alternatives.

 Stainless Steel Water Bottles

-A stainless steel water bottle is also less likely to break when dropped and doesn’t retain flavors so it won’t taste like the last beverage you had stored in them.
+A stainless steel water bottle is also less likely to break when dropped and doesn’t retain flavors, so it won’t taste like the last beverage you had stored in it.
 The best stainless steel travel water bottles can be more expensive than plastic but are also less likely to need replacing.